Oracle cards for beginners

 The following oracle card decks are the best ones that I have used for many years and I think they are ideal for beginners because of the lengthy amount of explanations in their respective booklets.

 As you go through reading my recommendations, see how you feel when you look a the images.
-Your intuition will let you know which deck would be more suitable for you at this time.
+Your intuition will let you know which deck will be more suitable for you at this time.

 Please bear in mind that these decks have worked for me really well over the years, but this was my experience for what I needed to hear and learn at that time.
 Your case might be different, although each deck has something unique to offer for sure.